steveswork/ordercss/readme.txt

 relative to the current working directory.

 Prologue: Consideration was given to creating this package as webpack plugin.
-Also considered were others using other build systems and the continued compatibility with all complimentary build tools.
+Also considered were others using other build systems and the continued compatibility with all complementary build tools.
 The eventual decision was to provide this package a standalone entity at the present time.